cyverse/irods-adm/coding-standards-bash.md

 executable expects to read.
 If it writes anything other than informational messages to stdout, the header should describe the output.
 If the executable writes anything to stderr other than informational, warning, and error messages, the header should describe this output as well.
-If there is any side effects that isn't obvious, the header should document this too.
+If there is any side effects that aren't obvious, the header should document this too.
 Finally, if the script uses different exit statuses for different types of failures, the header should describe them.
 It should not document the standard zero for success and non-zero for failure.